wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 ### Prerequisites

 * You must have a Tanzu Network account to configure the Tanzu Observability Nozzle in Ops Manager.
-* You must have login credentials for an Tanzu Observability instance to configure the integration.
+* You must have login credentials for a Tanzu Observability instance to configure the integration.
 * Ensure that the root certificate for Ops Manager is included in data coming from Tanzu Application Service.
 See the [No Data Flowing and Certificate Error](tas_to_troubleshooting.html#symptom-no-data-flowing-in-and-certificate-error) troubleshooting section.